DHBW-TrainingApp/Blog/Week18.md

 <div align="left">
   Welcome to another Workout-Log blog post! <br>
-  This week, we are going to have a look on software design patterns and principles.
-Both are a crucial part of refactoring for an improved software quality
+  This week, we are going to have a look on Metrics
-  maintainability and readability.
-But of course they are not an ultimate solution  and should be carefully considered before implementing.

   <h2>Addendum to the topic Singleton</h2>